 - Remove unwanted scripts

 Improving your page loading speed can be challenging, but it improves your site’s overall performance.
-When you use page speed checking tools like GTmetrix, it will show you the issues that are slowing down your site.
+When you use page speed-checking tools like GTmetrix, it will show you the issues that are slowing down your site.
 Focus on the high-impact issues and resolve them.

 Responsiveness Improves User Experience and Search Ranking

-Perform Competitor Research for SEO
+Perform Competitor Analysis for SEO

 Doing SEO from scratch is not easy work.
 And there is no point in implementing SEO strategies with assumptions.
-Performing competitor research can help you identify what’s working in terms of SEO for your competitors and reverse engineer them.
+Performing competitor analysis can help you identify what’s working in terms of SEO for your competitors and reverse engineer them.
 You just need to do things better than them.

 You can easily come up with an effective content strategy by looking at the content they are ranking for.
 This will help you identify what is missing in their content which you can add to your content and make your content better than your competitors.
 This strategy will help you outrank your competitors.

 On the other hand, with competitor research, you will get to know the things your competitors ignored in SEO.
-You can leverage on them and make your site stronger in terms of SEO.
+You can leverage them and make your site stronger in terms of SEO.
 Use tools like SEMRush and Ahrefs to carry out your competitor research.
 Other tools like Alexa can be helpful too but it’s quite expensive.
 The main aim of competitor research for SEO is to find the gaps in your competitor’s SEO and implement the right strategies to overcome your competitors on the search engine.

-Allocate Time for Keyword Research
+Allocate Time & Resources for Keyword Research

 You should not miss out on keyword research.
 It’s important to know the keywords and key phrases your site needs to rank for.
 We’ve seen startups that ignore this part completely in the early days and start doing them after two or three years of launch.
-They could have started doing the research since the beginning.
+They could have started doing the research from the beginning.

 You can actually spend a few days conducting thorough keyword research that your startup should rank for.
 The time and money you spend on keyword research will pay off within months.
 It’s good to keep track of the keywords you’re targeting and consistently do keyword research on a quarterly or yearly basis to identify new opportunities.